jthibault03/tp/docs/team/jthibault03.md

 ### Contributions to the UG
 For the UG, I focused on developing documentation and instructions mainly for the classes/commands I developed.
 ### Contributions to the DG
-I created an outline/overall structure of the DG for teammates to add to.
-I also mainly focused on the classes I created.
+- Created an outline/overall structure of the DG for teammates to add to.
+- Mainly focused on the classes I created.
+- Created PlantUML diagram for Bill class (work in progress atm)
 ### Community
 - Reviewed PR's for other teams
 - Packaged most of my updates as PRs from my repo into the group repo, for ease